 Now that you have a better understanding of the basic elements required to delve into the mystery of Japanese honorifics, we can finally explain what they mean, when to use each of them, how to use them, and, of course, what the exceptions are.

 The main Japanese honorifics

 This is probably the first honorific you’ll learn how to use.
 You can use it with anyone you don’t really know, regardless of their gender, age or social status.
 It’s a neutral term, which most closely resembles “Sir/Madam” and is used the most commonly.
-This suffix could also be added to company or business names, like a pastry shop (パン屋さん, pan-ya-san), but it is also used when referring to mountains and volcanoes like Fuji-san (富士山).
+This suffix could also be added to company or business names, like a pastry shop (パン屋さん, pan-ya-san).

 This is the most familiar honorific, and is supposedly derived from children who couldn’t say “San” properly.
 This small mistake was considered cute and stayed in the language.
 It is used to refer to young women you’re close with, children, babies, a grandmother or even an animal you’re especially fond of.
 It can also be used in a couple or when talking about someone you like a lot.
 You therefore need to be careful who you use it with, and avoid using it for people you’re not so close to.

 This is a suffix seen as masculine, used for teenagers and young men.
 Sometimes, it is used to refer to young women, but only in very specific situations.
 It’s usually used by people seen as superior, since this honorific is mostly used when one person of higher status is talking to a younger person.
 Its politeness level is low and its kanji is the same as the one used for kimi (君), which is an informal way of saying “you”.
 It can be used when talking with a classmate, a younger brother or younger man.
 Men only use it with women they are close to and likewise, women will use it with men.